Trusted WordPress tutorials, when you need them most.

 The test results will show you a different user experience than what your actual users feel when they visit your website.

 This is why you need to use Google Analytics to see where your users are coming from.
-After that, use that information to select a geographic region for your tests.
+After that, you can use that information to select a geographic region for your tests.

 For example, if you learned that most of your website users come from Europe, then choosing a test server in Germany will give you the closest results.